-Ear ringing occurs as a result of a problem in the auditory nerve or the structure of the inner ear.
+Ear ringing, also known as tinnitus, occurs as a result of a problem in the auditory nerve or the structure of the inner ear.
 Factors such as exposure to loud noises, aging, stress, and ear infections can cause ear ringing.
-To treat ear ringing, the underlying cause must first be determined.
-With correct diagnosis and treatment, it is possible to reduce the effects of ear ringing.
+To treat ear ringing, it is necessary to first determine the underlying cause.
+With the correct diagnosis and treatment, it is possible to reduce the effects of ear ringing.

 Ear ringing is defined as a sound perceived without an external sound source.
-The ringing may present in various forms, such as constant or intermittent, in one ear or both ears, and as high or low-frequency sounds.
-Known medically as tinnitus, ear ringing can be mild or severe enough to negatively impact the quality of life.
+It can present different types of symptoms; the ringing can be continuous or intermittent, in one ear or both, and can vary from high-pitched to low-frequency sounds.
+In medical terms, ear ringing is called tinnitus and can range from mild to severe enough to negatively affect quality of life.

 There can be many different causes of ear ringing.
-The most common among them are:
+The most common of these are:

 Nerve damage in the inner ear